jdavisclark/JsFormat/README.md

 1. Add ```{ "keys": ["ctrl+alt+f"], "command": "js_format"}``` to your user keybindings file.
 This will override anything specifid by a plugin.
 2. Find the offending plugin, and change the shortcut in its sublime-keymap file (will revert on updates)

-[This is the current bug report we are using to discuss this issue](https://github.com/jdc0589/JsFormat/issues/7); in addition I have made a [wiki page here](https://github.com/jdc0589/JsFormat/wiki/Plugins-With-Conflicting-Keybindings) to document offending plugins.
-If we find all the offending plugins, I will be more than happy to contribute to them to fix the problem.

 ## Command Palette